humanmade/hm-gtm/README.md

 Google Tag Manager template tags and settings tool.

+## Important: V2 Release breaking changes

+Version 2 brings some breaking changes that may require you to update your implementation and any data layer variables you have set up in Tag Manager.
+The key differences are:

+- The `HM_GTM` namespace has been changed to `HM\GTM`
+- The `HM_GTM\tag()` function has been changed to `gtm_tag()`
+- The default `dataLayer` has been completely overhauled

 ## Usage

 Once the plugin is installed and activated there are 2 places you can configure: